AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-Practical tools with real capabilities.
-MCP is the differentiator - context separates good from great AI assistance.
-This is "That's Funny" - the puzzle piece that makes everything work better.
+Let's talk about the essential tools of the trade.
+First, Cline: it's free, open source, and offers context-aware code generation.
+It understands your codebase, supports Model Context Protocol, and works with Gemini, Claude, and GPT.
+Second, Gemini 2.5 Flash, which offers an incredible 1 million+ token context, multimodal capabilities, and fast streaming responses.
+While its token pricing (Input: $0.30 / 1M tokens, Output: $2.50 / 1M tokens) is higher than some alternatives, its advanced features make it a powerful tool.
+But the secret sauce that brings it all together is the Model Context Protocol, or MCP.
+(Point to "That's Funny" GIF) This is the puzzle piece that makes everything work better, providing AI with file structure, dependencies, API contracts, coding standards, and test coverage insights.
+Better context truly equals better output.

 ---

 ### Live Demo 3: Building a Feature with Cline

+--

 **Challenge:** Add an email generator component